sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 +-----------------+--------------------+----------------+
 ```

-### 2.3.2 CLI 'show fgnhg active-hops' Output Format
+### 2.3.2 CLI 'show fgnhg active-hops {fg-nhg-group-name}' Output Format
 ```
-NOTE: 'fg-nhg-group-name' is an optional parameter containing the user-defined alias of nhg ipv4 or nhg ipv6 found in 'FG_NHG_PREFIX' section of config dB.
-If specified, the output will display either ipv4 active next hops or ipv6 active next hops accordingly.
-If it is not specified, by default both ipv4 and ipv6 active next hops are displayed as shown below:
+NOTE: {fg-nhg-group-name} is an optional parameter containing the user-defined alias of the FG_NHG group name found in the 'FG_NHG_PREFIX' section of config dB.
+If specified, the output will display active next hops from the specified group.
+If it is not specified, by default, active next hops from all groups are displayed as shown below:

 +-----------------+--------------------+